 UPDATE 6/17: Marsha, Yuki, Richie and Mia were brought to Phoenix by two of our staff members.
 The very good news is that Yuki is no longer limping on his front foot -- pano (growing pains) is still suspected and he will be watched closely for any flareups.

 Yuki is a classically handsome youngster who needs to put some weight on his lanky frame.
-He's sweet and outgoing and happy to meet you.
+He's sweet, but quite reserved upon initial introduction.
+Once he knows you, he never forgets you.
+He seems to do better with women (and children), and is quite standoffish around men.
 As a youngster, he will require training and ongoing socialization, but he's already had a great start.
 Yuki is now neutered, up-to-date on shots and microchipped.
 He'd love to meet you!!

 UPDATE 7/12: Yuki checked in to Doggie District this afternoon for some summertime fun and games.